mills32/M3D-for-PlayStation-Portable/README.md

   - X: -X = LEFT; +X = RIGHT

 ## BUGS
-  - Sometimes you can load teztures with the wrong format and it will crash the image loader (OSLIB)
+  - Sometimes you can load images with the wrong format and it will crash the image loader (OSLIB)
   - Be sure there are no custom mipmap images (image_mip1 or image_mip2) if you are not going to use them, again the texture loader can automatically load them with the wrong format, and crash the system.